How to optimize your daily supplement routine

 Vitamins and minerals can have an impact on each other.
 For example, vitamin C increases the absorption of iron.

 Taking vitamin K and vitamin D with calcium is important for its optimal absorption into the bones and to prevent accumulation of calcium in the arteries or soft tissues which can lead to other complications.
 Calcium interferes with the absorption of magnesium and the two should be taken separately.

-How much should I be supplementing with?
+How much should you be supplementing with?